Never Say Goodbye (1946 film)

-Never Say Goodbye is a 1946 American comedy-drama romance film about a divorced couple and the daughter who works to bring them back together.
+Never Say Goodbye is a 1946 American romantic comedy film directed by James V. Kern and starring Errol Flynn, Eleanor Parker, and Lucile Watson.
+Produced and distributed by Warner Brothers, it is about a divorced couple and the daughter who works to bring them back together.
 It was Errol Flynn's first purely comedic role since Footsteps in the Dark.